-Metropolitan Response: Metropolitan anticipates operating the CRA at or near capacity using a combination of Colorado River water that Metropolitan has contractual rights to and water available under other programs that were developed to augment Colorado River supplies.
-See "METROPOLITAN'S WATER SUPPLY-Colorado River Aqueduct" in Appendix A.
+Metropolitan Response: Following the March report to the Board at the Water Planning and Stewardship Committee meeting, Metropolitan anticipates operating the CRA near capacity (capacity is defined in Appendix A as 1.25 million acre-feet), using a combination of Colorado River water that Metropolitan has contractual rights to and water available under other programs that were developed to augment Colorado River supplies.
+See "METROPOLITAN'S WATER SUPPLY-Colorado River Aqueduct" in Appendix A. See also Presentation 6b, Water Planning and Stewardship Committee, March 9, 2015.
+Additional supplies may become available and could increase Metropolitan's Colorado River imports to over 1.1 million acre-feet in 2015.